Skip to main content

 • soluble tablets – these contain 50mg of tramadol

-• tablets that dissolve in the mouth (orodispersible) – these contain 50mg of tramadol
+• tablets that dissolve in your mouth (orodispersible) – these contain 50mg of tramadol

 • an injection (usually given in hospital)

 Tramadol drops, injections and some tablets and capsules will start to work within 30 to 60 minutes.
-They're used for pain that is expected to last for only a short time.
-You may be told to take this type of tramadol only if you need it for pain that can come and go.
+They're used for pain that's expected to last a short time.
+You may be prescribed this type of tramadol if you need it for pain that comes and goes.

 Your dose may need to be changed several times to find what works best for you.
 In general, you will be prescribed the lowest dose that relieves your pain.